-- Carrots: Whole, frozen, or baby!
-Your choice.
+- Carrots: Whole, frozen, or baby carrots will all work.

 - Cornstarch: This (and a little bit of water) is key to creating a thicker glaze.